theguy54007/centralized-wallet/README.md

 ---

-### Authentication Workflow

-1. **Register a User**:
-   You can either register a new user via the `/register` API or generate seed data using the `make seed` command.
-   - To reseed with a clean DB, use the command: `make seed-truncate`.

-2. **Login to Get JWT Token**:
-   Use the `/login` API to authenticate and retrieve the JWT token.

-3. **Create a Wallet**:
-   After logging in, you need to create a wallet using the `/wallets/create` API.
-This step is mandatory to perform any wallet-related actions.

-4. **Use Token for Authenticated Requests**:
-   For wallet-related actions

 ## Error Handling

 In this project, I consolidated the error handling and response structure into a single utility package (`utils`).
 This approach allows for unified handling of both success and error responses, making the code more maintainable and consistent across the application.